SandyaS72/SandyaS72.github.io/labmembers.md

 **Belinda Chen** is a master’s student at UCSF in Health Data Science who recently obtained her B.S. in Chemical Biology and Data Science from UC Berkeley.
 Passionate about making chronic disease care personalized and accessible, her main research interests include model development for EEG and heart rate capture, medical devices, and medical image segmentation.
 Outside of research, you can find Belinda spiking volleyballs, playing video games, and exploring coffee shops.

+We're currently recruiting for the lab!
+If you are interested in [joining](https://sandyas72.github.io/join/), email Sandya at sandyas AT berkeley DOT edu!
+If you are a Ph.D. student applying to the CPH, BioE, or Biostat programs, you can list Sandya as faculty you are interested in!

 ## Undergraduate Students ##